The AI House Sitting Template: Get Responses in 24 Hours (2026 Guide)

 Handling Zero Reviews

-If you're trying to get house sits without prior experience, modify the review section in your template:
+If you are trying to get house sits without prior experience, the template works with one adjustment to the review section.

 Platform-Specific Adjustments